adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP19CERT1
 Certificate of less than one academic year in Family And Consumer Sciences/Human Sciences.
-Cert. less than one academic yr in Family & Consumer Sciences/Human Sciences.
+Cert. <1 academic yr in Family & Consumer Sciences/Human Sciences.

 CIP19CERT2
 Certificate of at least one but less than two academic years in Family And Consumer Sciences/Human Sciences.
-Cert. at least one but less than two academicyrs in Family & Consumer Sciences/Human Sciences.
+Cert. >1<2 academicyrs in Family & Consumer Sciences/Human Sciences.

 CIP19ASSOC
 Associate degree in Family And Consumer Sciences/Human Sciences.
 Assoc. deg. in Family & Consumer Sciences/Human Sciences.

 CIP19CERT4
-Award of more than two but less than four academic years in Family And Consumer Sciences/Human Sciences.
+Award of at least two but less than four academic years in Family And Consumer Sciences/Human Sciences.
-Award more than two but less than four academicyrs in Family & Consumer Sciences/Human Sciences.
+Award >2<4 academicyrs in Family & Consumer Sciences/Human Sciences.

 CIP19BACHL
 Bachelor's degree in Family And Consumer Sciences/Human Sciences.